etture/Acqua/README.md

 ### /api/profiles/basic/update
 - HTTP method: `PUT`
 - Update own `user`'s basic, private `profile` information, except for password
-- If a request parameter is an empty string, the item is not updated
+- For each request parameter, if the `update` parameter is `true`, the item is updated to `value`; if `false`, the item is not updated
-- If a request parameter contains a string, the item is updated to that string
+- `updatedItems` in the response contains only items that were updated
 - Request
     - Header
         ```js